BoyBaykiller/IDKEngine/Readme.md

 Notes:
  * If [gltfpack](https://github.com/BoyBaykiller/meshoptimizer) is found in PATH or working dir you are given the option to automatically compress glTF files on load
- * Doesn't fully work on Mesa radeonsi driver
+ * Doesn't work on Mesa radeonsi or Intel driver
  * I no longer have access to a NVIDIA GPU, so I can't guarantee NVIDIA exclusive features work at any given point